RoboticImaging/LBurst/README.md

 # RoBLo
-Robotic Burst for Low Light 3D Reconstruction
+Official implementation of Robotic Burst for Low Light 3D Reconstruction

 We introduce **a learning architecture for a robotic burst** to jointly detect and describe blob features with well-defined scales.
 We demonstrate **3D reconstruction in millilux conditions** using captured **drone imagery** as burst sequences on the fly.